-That was my first trip that I can honestly say helped me build confidence in travelling alone….
-I started going all over the place… Colorado, New Jersey, New York, Arizona, Northern California, and the list WILL continue.
+That was the first trip that I can honestly say helped me build confidence in traveling alone… I started going all over the place… Colorado, New Jersey, New York, Arizona, Northern California, and the list WILL continue.

-Trust me, travelling with anybody is always fun, but it is definitely doable on your own with people other than the circle you grew up with.
+Trust me, traveling with anybody is always fun, but it is definitely doable on your own with people other than the circle you grew up with.

 3. You gain freedom

 This is similar to number 2, but I believe it’s a very different point.